KentClarkGuitar/kentsmusicboxnew-backend/README.md

 - Here, you can stream Kent's Music an unlimited number of times and stay up to date with Kent's activites!

+- Please Log In with your email and password.

+- Kent's Music Box was built in the USA by Kent van Kuller.

+- Kent's Music Box was written using Bootstrap, HTML, CSS, JavaScript, React, and Ruby on Rails (for the backend).

+- You can reach Kent at Kullerblue@icloud.com